Education at OHSU

 OHSU values diversity, equity, inclusion, and anti-racism.
 The Foster Respectful and Equitable Education (FREE) initiative is to build the capacity of OHSU educators to integrate and implement equity-centered curricular strategies, and to serve as a hub of innovation and scholarship advancing equity, justice, and anti-racism in healthcare education.
 These values are crucial in preparing our learners to become culturally responsive healthcare providers, researchers, and educators.

-NEW!
 FREE Certification is a comprehensive micro-credential for health professions educators.
 Participants will learn to integrate equity, social justice, and anti-racism into educational environments and instructional practices, while learning collaboratively with colleagues across health professions disciplines to become educational equity leaders and change agents.
 See more information in the "Training - FREE workshops and consultations opportunities" tab.
-It launches on October 27th!
+It will launch again in October 2024!
 Sign up for an informational session!

 Acknowledgments